A ten-week program covering software testing strategies and tools and techniques for software test automation

 These classes do not meet at a specific time on specific days.
 This class is paired with a class that takes place at a specific time on a specific day via Zoom (or similar tool).
 Students in this class may connect with the live classroom and instructor, if and when they are available, but they are not required to do so.

 Students will have access to the recordings of the paired synchronous online classroom.
 They are expected to follow the same weekly agenda of topics and assignments as the class that meets synchronously, but can view the course material at a time of their own choosing.

 Full payment of tuition must be received before the start of the program.
 Students who elect to pay tuition using a credit or debit card will be assessed a non-redundable 2.75% convenience fee.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the Automated Software Testing Program within two weeks of the first day of the program (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the Automated Software Testing Program by September 29, 2020 (convenience fees will not be refunded).

 Notice for Current DePaul Students

 - Undergraduates: Please be aware that the tuition fee for this program is not included in the university’s full-time term package pricing.